trevormil/bitbadges-docs/for-developers/core-concepts/transferability-approvals.md

 **Breaking Down Range Logic**

-Even though our interface uses range logic (UintRanges, AddressMappings), you can think of it as we break everything down into single-value tuples (e.g., `(bob, alice, bob, 1, 1, 1000)`) and check each singular value tuple separately.
+Even though our interface uses range logic (UintRanges, AddressLists), you can think of it as we break everything down into single-value tuples (e.g., `(bob, alice, bob, 1, 1, 1000)`) and check each singular value tuple separately.
 This simplifies the matching process and enhances clarity.

 #### Matching Transfers to Approvals